Department Seminars

 Abstract:

 Continuity is a central yet subtle concept in Calculus I. Yet very few students seem to grasp the nature of continuity.
 This study uses a mixed methods model to investigate collegiate calculus students' understanding of continuity.
-I will discuss participant displayed depth of understanding of function, limit, and continuity in terms of the constructs defined by Dubinsky’s (1991) Action-Process-Object-Schema (APOS) theory.
+I discussed participant displayed depth of understanding of function, limit, and continuity in terms of the constructs defined by Dubinsky’s (1991) Action-Process-Object-Schema (APOS) theory.
 A prominent finding was that participants who demonstrated a stronger conception of the function displayed a more in-depth understanding of continuity.

 Back to top